CodemonkeyOSS/Translate-Bot/README.md

 # translate-bot

+## Shameless Plug
+THis bot was written to support the awesome activities going on in the Project Owl Discord.
+If you want to see this thing in action, and have an interest in learning more and/or discussing geopolitical events around the globe, come join us! https://discord.gg/projectowl

+## Overview
 This project is a Discord bot that listens to a discord server for messages containing twitter links, and responds to them with translated links in english.

-UNDER DEVELOPMENT

 ## Configuration